 A dichotomy in terms of world health has arisen.
 The western countries emphasize outer cleanliness and prevention of bacterial spread, but they have not yet stressed the importance of the mind in preventing disease - the 'constitution factor'.
 In the east the opposite situation exists - the mind is given first priority, ignoring the infectious agent.
 As a result, infectious diseases are rampant in the east while psychosomatic diseases are rampant in the west.
 Obviously some meeting point must be reached.
 People in the west need to improve their constitutional and mental health as much as people in the east need to improve sanitation and hygiene.
 In this way diseases such as peptic ulcer on the one hand, and amoebic dysentery on the other, will cease to pose such a threat to such large numbers of people.

 Yoga is the obvious solution to both these problems.
 It makes us more aware and sensitive to our inner needs and the needs of our environment, which are ultimately one and the same.
 Regular practice is the means to improve our physical, emotional and mental health.
 Yoga channels our energies, making them useful, creative, purposeful and practical rather than disease-producing and destructive.
-Our energies can be channeled both internally and externally.
+Our energies can be channelled both internally and externally.
 Along with daily practices, karma yoga, bhakti yoga and gyana yoga help us to improve ourselves and the world around us.

 Our state of being has a powerful effect on the environment.
 As our own lifestyle becomes more simple, clean and ordered, we tend to make our immediate surroundings the same also.
 Family and friends are quick to notice the positive change and may also be inspired to improve themselves.
 The yogic process of increasing health and- mental peace is infectious and leads to prevention of disease on a long term and worldwide basis.